luisKisters/luisKisters/README.md

 *   Serving as a **Board Member & Delegate** at Waldorf Landesschüler:innenvertretung Berlin & Brandenburg.
 *   Part of the **Student Council (SV)** at Freie Waldorfschule Kreuzberg.

-Here’s your improved and sorted Markdown version of the skills list, with cleaner categorization and clearer labeling of skills that are either in early stages or lack real-world application.
-I used an asterisk * for these skills, and added a footnote for clarity.

-⸻

 ## 💻 Skills & Technologies

 ### 🧠 Core Programming Languages